kudchikarsk/iterator-pattern-csharp/README.md

 This solution is a part of my blog post [Iterator Pattern C#](https://kudchikarsk.com/iterator-pattern-csharp/)

-Solution contains various Windows Forms App / Console App Project for different Publisher-Subscriber Design Pattern concepts in C#.
+Solution contains various Windows Forms App / Console App Project for different Iterator Pattern concepts in C#.

 #### To run a particular project